Skip to main content

 This “embed” approach helped in many ways.
 It located assessors “where the beneficiaries were.”
 It mitigated — and virtually eliminated — the negative “telemarketer effect” that assessors would experience when they called beneficiaries at home.
 It also engaged providers in the process in a more active way.

 In the first year, the number of assessments conducted leapt exponentially.
 In 3 months, they went from a low of around 30 per day to more than 500 per day — and sometimes as many as 700 daily.
-“More than 160 assessors were embedded at provider locations across the state,” says Jennifer, ‘touching’ 250 individual provider locations.
+“More than 160 assessors were embedded at provider locations across the state,” says Petersen, ‘touching’ 250 individual provider locations.

 DHS was pleased with the approach and the results.
 Governor Asa Hutchinson was too.
 He expressed his confidence in Optum to DHS and to an Optum assessor whom he ran into as she was having lunch in a small town.
 He complimented her on the company’s performance.

 During the COVID-19 pandemic, Optum and the state of Arkansas collaborated to transition to telephone or video reassessments.
 This was made easier by changes in state legislation and national CMS rules.
 For in-person assessments, they adhered to CDC guidelines, including social distancing and masking.
-And they implemented a pre-screening process to check for COVID-19 symptoms or exposure before deciding on face-to-face meetings.
+And they implemented a prescreening process to check for COVID-19 symptoms or exposure before deciding on face-to-face meetings.
 This approach ensured safety and prevented COVID-19 cases during assessment meetings.

-“We plan to continue offering telephone and video reassessments for behavioral health and developmental disabilities beneficiaries,” says Jennifer.
+“We plan to continue offering telephone and video reassessments for behavioral health and developmental disabilities beneficiaries,” says Petersen.
 “We also plan to add texting for appointment confirmations and rescheduling, aligning with industry best practice.”

 The program has expanded and improved the assessment process.
 It’s expanded by conducting thousands of additional assessments, including: